MasteryEducation/SecuritiesExamsMastery.ca/content/csc/27/2/index.md

 - [x] They track real-time liquidity and volatility for more precise execution
 - [ ] They eliminate the need for professional oversight

-> **Explanation:** Algorithmic trading can divide sizable orders into smaller “child orders,” monitoring market conditions to enhance execution quality and reduce price disruptions.
+> **Explanation:**( Algorithmic trading can divide sizable orders into smaller “child orders,” monitoring market conditions to enhance execution quality and reduce price disruptions.)

----

 ### What is the main goal of the communication loop between buy-side portfolio managers and traders?
 - [x] Aligning trading strategies with portfolio objectives